DTS-NewGRF/DTS/.github/ISSUE_TEMPLATE/-버그사항--beta.md

 ---
 name: Bug Report
-description: Found a bug in OpenTTD?
+about: 버그사항 접수시 활용
 title: "[Bug]: "
+labels: bug
+assignees: ''

+---

+name: Bug Report
+description: File a bug report
+title: "[Bug]: "
+labels: ["bug", "triage"]
+assignees:
+  - octocat
 body:
   - type: markdown
     attributes:
       value: |
-        버그를 제보해주셔서 감사합니다.!
+        Thanks for taking the time to fill out this bug report!
   - type: input
-    id: version
+    id: contact
     attributes:
-      label: Version of OpenTTD
-      description: Fill in below what version of OpenTTD you are using, including your OS.
+      label: Contact Details
+      description: How can we get in touch with you if we need more info?
-      placeholder: ex.
-1.11.2, Windows 10
+      placeholder: ex. email@example.com
     validations:
-      required: true
+      required: false
   - type: textarea
-    id: expected
+    id: what-happened
     attributes:
-      label: Expected result
+      label: What happened?
-      description: Describe in a few words what you expected to happen.
+      description: Also tell us, what did you expect to happen?
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
     validations:
       required: true
-  - type: textarea
+  - type: dropdown
-    id: actual
+    id: version
     attributes:
-      label: Actual result
+      label: Version
-      description: Describe in a few words what actually happens.
+      description: What version of our software are you running?
+      options:
+        - 1.0.2 (Default)
+        - 1.0.3 (Edge)
     validations:
       required: true
+  - type: dropdown
+    id: browsers
+    attributes:
+      label: What browsers are you seeing the problem on?
+      multiple: true
+      options:
+        - Firefox
+        - Chrome
+        - Safari
+        - Microsoft Edge
   - type: textarea
-    id: reproduce
+    id: logs
     attributes:
-      label: Steps to reproduce
-      description: As detailed as possible, please tell us how we can reproduce this.
-Feel free to attach a savegame (zip it first) to make it more clear.
-      placeholder: |
-        1. Loaded the attached savegame.
-        2. Click on the button left of that other icon.
-        3. The window doesn't open.
-    validations:
+      label: Relevant log output
+      description: Please copy and paste any relevant log output.
+This will be automatically formatted into code, so no need for backticks.
+      render: shell
+  - type: checkboxes
+    id: terms
+    attributes:
+      label: Code of Conduct
+      description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com)
+      options:
+        - label: I agree to follow this project's Code of Conduct
           required: true

----